Preserving the beauty of coral reefs: a key issue for conservation and sustainable tourism

 When the beauty of fish becomes a lever for conservation

-An international team of researchers has studied the perceived beauty of over 3,500 tropical fish assemblages worldwide.
-Combining data from a global coral reef monitoring program and online opinion surveys on fish aesthetics, they have shown that beauty depends on both the number of species present and the presence of particularly spectacular species.
-With their bright colors and original shapes, these "beautiful" fish contribute to the attractiveness of reefs.
+An international team of researchers studied the perceived beauty of more than 3,500 tropical fish assemblages around the world.
+By combining data from a global coral reef monitoring program and online opinion surveys on fish aesthetics, they showed that beauty depends both on the number of species present and the presence of particularly spectacular species.
+With their bright colors and unusual shapes, these so-called "beautiful" fish contribute to the appeal of reefs.
 The study also reveals that marine protected areas enhance this beauty, particularly in tropical regions, regardless of the wealth of the countries concerned.

-An asset for tourism and a driving force for emotion
+An asset for tourism and a source of excitement

-These results argue in favor of taking greater account of the aesthetic dimension in conservation policies.
-More than just an ecological heritage, coral reefs are also a powerful emotional force for local populations and visitors alike.
-Their beauty supports sustainable tourism, which is essential to the economies of many countries in the South.
-While less than 7% of coral reefs today benefit from effective protection, this study invites us to rethink conservation priorities: preserving the beauty of the oceans also means preserving their power to inspire and their role in human societies.
+These findings call for greater consideration of the aesthetic dimension in conservation policies.
+More than just ecological heritage, coral reefs are also a powerful emotional driver for local populations and visitors.
+Their beauty supports sustainable tourism, which is essential to the economies of many countries in the Global South.
+With less than 7% of coral reefs currently enjoying effective protection, this study calls for a rethinking of conservation priorities: preserving the beauty of the oceans also means preserving their power to inspire and their role in human societies.

 Practical information